-The Gradient Transform tool in Animate can be used for modifying the shape, size and position of gradient fills in an object.
+The Gradient Transform tool in flash can be used for modifying the shape, size and position of gradient fills in an object.
 This can be especially useful if you have copied a gradient fill from another object since that often results in a gradient that isn't positioned the way you want it to be positioned.

-1. Click on one of the shapes on your stage.
-Make sure it is a shape which uses a gradient fill.
+- 1. Click on one of the shapes on your stage.
+Make sure it is a shape which uses a gradient fill. - 2.
+Click the Free Transform Tool icon and hold your mouse on it until the Gradient Transform Tool icon appears. - 3.
+Click on the Gradient Transform Tool to select it (you can also press F on your keyboard).